harmoniousmoss/Kaliko/README.md

 # Kaliko - Web Technology Scanner

-Kaliko is a beautiful web technology detection platform built with Phoenix/Elixir that analyzes websites to identify the technologies they use.
-Features a stunning glassmorphism interface with emerald design, real-time scanning, and comprehensive technology detection.
+Kaliko analyzes websites to identify the technologies they use, helping you understand what frameworks, libraries, and tools power any website.

 ## ✨ Features